-To address the restoration goals and purpose and need for action, the LA TIG proposes to implement the final design of the TIG's preferred design alternatives for the Rabbit Island and Jean Lafitte Projects using funds made available in the DWH Consent Decree.
+To address the restoration goals and purpose and need for action, in the draft Phase 2 RP/EA #1.3 the LA TIG proposed to implement the final design of the TIG's preferred design alternatives for the Rabbit Island and Jean Lafitte Projects using funds made available in the DWH Consent Decree.
+Based on the analyses presented and FONSI, in this final Phase 2 RP/EA #1.3 the LA TIG selects their preferred design alternatives for construction of the Rabbit Island (Alternative 2A) and Jean Lafitte Projects (Alternative 4C) as best meeting the TIG's goals and objectives for restoration.